-Students will spend the Year Abroad in a country where the chosen language is spoken, either as:
+Students will spend the year abroad in a country where the chosen language is spoken, either as:

-- an English language assistant
+- · an English language assistant

-- studying on a University course
+- · studying on a University course

 - · on an approved work placement

-During the Year Abroad students will be required to complete an Investigative Project (LANG3005).
+During the year abroad students are required to complete an Investigative Project (LANG3005).

 This is an independent study project (6,000 words) supervised by a member of staff and written in the target language.